keithcollins/predictive/README.md

 Add to your project's `package.json` or install with `npm install predictive`

-Play around with the options below in `demo.js` and run by typing `node demo`.
-This will use the included Seinfeld and Game of Thrones texts as a corpus.
+Once the package is installed, try the code below to generate some text, using the included Seinfeld and Game of Thrones texts as a corpus.

 ### You could use it to make tweets: